 2. If Someone Offers to Take Your Toddler for the Night, say YES

-I never would’ve asked and I felt ALL of the mom guilt about this one, but O had a sleepover at his cousins’ earlier this week, and it was mah-velous.
+I never would’ve asked and I felt ALL of the mom guilt about this one, but our little guy had a sleepover at his cousins’ earlier this week, and it was mah-velous.
 I got to lay in bed until 9 am.
-9 AM YOU GUYS.
-Oliver’s typical wake time these days has been between 5-6, so that was tear-provoking all on it’s own.
+9 AM PEOPLE.
+Our typical wake time these days has been between 5-6, so that was tear-provoking all on its own.

 Accept help when it’s offered.
 And don’t be afraid to ask for it—it doesn’t make you weak, it makes you real.

 And don’t let yourself feel guilty like I did.
 I mean, do your best here.
 The emotional upheaval of pregnancy is no joke, so a few tears are expected, but once you get that out of your system put your feet up and enjoy the solitude.
 Take a long shower.
 Leave your coffee mug sitting on the end table where the tot would normally snatch it.
 Get all kinds of crazy.

 Not only are you battling nausea, preg-somnia (it’s a real thing—a real, evil, thing), headaches, and all sorts of other strange bodily changes, but the first trimester is when most miscarriages happen.
 For those of us who’ve lost babies, this is an added stressor to an already difficult season.

 Right now, I’m doing my best to realize that there’s nothing I can do to change the course of this pregnancy.
 I can eat healthy, exercise, give up coffee, and take my prenatal vitamins and I could still miscarry.

 But you know what?
 It makes me feel a little better to do what I can.
 Controlling the little things helps me to feel like I’m giving this pregnancy it’s very best shot.
 The rest is in God’s hands, and there’s no better place for a life to be, am I right?